Fourth Grade Curriculum

 In fourth grade, attention is placed on coordination of articles, nouns, and adjectives as well as the conjugation of regular verbs in present tense.
 The objective at this level is to teach grammatical structures that assist students in communication.
 Work in the classroom is designed to develop proficiency in listening and speaking.
 Students discuss daily routines, daily life, and express opinions in Spanish.
 From ancient Pre-Colombian civilization to the ways of life in South American countries, videos are used to give the students a deeper understanding of the traditions, customs, activities, and history of Spanish-speaking nations.
 Classes meet for three forty-minute classes each week.

 Grade four begins the year studying the Covenants of the Old Testament.
-Prophecy is the next unit of study: Ezekiel, Jeremiah, Micah and Isaiah.
-They then study Psalms.
-They evaluate both the types and structure of Psalms and create a class psalm as well as an individual psalm.
+Prophecy is the next unit of study, including, Jeremiah, Micah and Isaiah.
+This is followed by the study of Psalms.
+Students evaluate both the types of and structure of Psalms and create a class psalm.

-As winter approaches, they begin to study Advent/Christmas: John the Baptist, Joseph’s Dream, Birth of Christ.
-After break they move into the Miracles of Jesus and explore two Parables of Jesus; the Workers in the Vineyard is done as a Skit and the story of the Prodigal Son is investigated.
-The Reign of God is considered in the lessons of the Peaceable Kingdom, Golden Rule, and the Great Commandment.
-They compare the Golden Rule to the Great Commandment and are asked to evaluate the reasons for adhering to the Great Commandment.
+As winter approaches, fourth graders begin to study Advent and Christmas, including John the Baptist, Joseph’s dream, and the birth of Christ.
+In January, students move into the miracles of Jesus and explore two parables of Jesus: the Workers in the Vineyard, performed as a skit, and the story of the Prodigal Son.
+The Reign of God is considered in the lessons of the Peaceable Kingdom, the Golden Rule, and the Great Commandment.
+Fourth graders compare the Golden Rule to the Great Commandment and are asked to evaluate the reasons for adhering to the Great Commandment.

-Students explore the meaning and purpose of Lent, and celebrate Easter.
-Grade 4 reviews the Great Sacraments: Baptism and Eucharist (New Covenant) which they focused on in Grade 3.
+Students explore the meaning and purpose of Lent and celebrate Easter.
+Fourth graders also review the Great Sacraments, Baptism and Eucharist (New Covenant), focused on in third grade.
 They then complete an in-depth study of the sacraments of Confirmation, Reconciliation, Ordination, Marriage, and Anointing of the Sick.
 Students are shown how to use the Book of Common Prayer to understand the promises and responsibilities inherent for those who partake of the sacraments.

-Students examine Church History including the Creeds, the Reformation, the Bible, the Episcopal Church in America, and Missionaries.
-As the year ends, the focus is on ways people can live out the gospel message in their own lives.
+Students examine church history, including the Creeds, the Reformation, the Bible, the Episcopal Church in America, and Missionaries.
+As the year ends, the focus is on ways that people can live out the gospel message in their own lives.
 Religion classes end the year with a celebration of Pentecost and summer blessings upon each child.

 In general music in Kindergarten through fourth grade, students explore four key areas of development; music performance, music literacy, music appreciation, and classroom and global connections.
 Students perform through singing, dancing, and playing of instruments.
 Students acquire and apply music literacy skills through development of musical vocabulary.
 Students listen and respond to music from a variety of cultural and historical sources.
 Students make connections between music, their world, and the greater global community through their singing, dancing, listening, and playing.
 Students have many opportunities to connect to and demonstrate the Traits of Success particularly Courage, Persistence, Positive Attitude, and Attentiveness as they study and perform music.
 Students in fourth grade sing independently with tonal accuracy and dynamic contrast using multi-part rounds, canons, partner songs and descants.
 Students demonstrate an understanding of musical genre and historical or cultural period through performance and written response listening.
 Students continue to acquire a wide range of musical vocabulary and use terms appropriately during written or oral response.
 Students participate in coordinated movement activities and sing and play instruments confidently.